Tominator2/lollybot/ lollybot/README.txt

 v0.2.0
 - Implemented a basic line following mode.
 Note that the current position of the line sensors underneath the robot makes it easy for the robot to lose the line.
-I will update the placs for the robot soon to bring the line sensors further forward.
+I will update the plans for the robot soon to bring the line sensors further forward.

 v0.1.2